340:50-5-94. Penalty for voluntary quit

-1. When county staff suspects a household member is subject to disqualification based on voluntary quit or reduction of work effort, staff emails the Supplemental Nutrition Assistance Program (SNAP) mailbox at SNAP@okdhs.org to explain the circumstances, requests guidance on how to proceed, and documents the circumstances in Family Assistance/Client Services case notes.
+1. When field staff suspects a household member is subject to disqualification based on voluntary quit or reduction of work effort, the worker consults a supervisor, and the supervisor emails the Supplemental Nutrition Assistance Program (SNAP) mailbox at AFS.SNAP@okdhs.org to explain the circumstances, requests guidance on how to proceed, and documents the circumstances in Family Assistance/Client Services (FACS) case notes.

-(1) SNAP program field representative staff determines whether to disqualify the person, notifies county staff of the decision, and documents the decision in FACS case notes.
+(1) SNAP program field representative staff determines whether to disqualify the person, notifies field staff of the decision, and documents the decision in FACS case notes.

-(2) When the decision is to disqualify the person, county staff:
+(2) When the decision is to disqualify the person, field staff: